theo-keyzer/Core-gen/Crystal/Crystal.md

 The variable has a `?` option like `name? = tb1`.
 This would fail if `name` does not exist.
 No error is printed and the global errors flag is not updated - not seen as an error.

+# Actor calls

+The `All, Its and Du` commands, calls the `new_act` function to set up a new actor window on the stack.
+It passes the match data `(variable, eq, value)` and `arg` string.
+The value is evaluated from the current node instance.
+The `Du` command calls `go_act` with the current node instance, the others, the generated code that call `go_act`.
+The `go_act` function uses the new node instance.
+The match uses this instance and return if the match failed.
+Then it loops through all actors with its given name.
+Each of these actors, have there own match data and skips the ones that do not match.

+# Input files

+The input files are word based separated by tabs or spaces.
+The last column can be a variable string `(V1)`, that is the string to the end of the line.
+There is one whitespace between the previous word and it.
+Use a padding word before it to get all the columns alligned if needed.